 An applicant having interest in the computer graphics discipline may not have the technical, artistic, or mathematical foundations necessary to go directly into the graduate program.

-A prospective applicant for study in CGT that does not have formal education, training, or relevant experience in computer graphics may be required to complete prescribed undergraduate courses in CGT as part of his or her graduate study requirements as directed by the CGT Graduate Review Committee.
+A prospective applicant for study in CGT that does not have formal education, training, or relevant experience in computer graphics may be required to complete prescribed undergraduate courses in CGT as part of their graduate study requirements as directed by the CGT Graduate Committee.
 Such courses will not be available for use on the master's degree plan of study and must be taken before enrolling in graduate-level computer graphics courses.

 Conditional admission requires that certain minimum performance standards be established, such as "must achieve at least a 3.00/4.00 graduate index at the completion of the first twelve (12) credits following admission to the master's degree program."
-Any conditions placed on the applicant's acceptance into the program will be monitored by the student's major professor and the CGT departmental Graduate Administrative Assistant to meet conditions of acceptance will result in actions taken by the CGT Graduate Committee to place the student in probationary academic status.
+Any conditions placed on the applicant's acceptance into the program will be monitored by the student's major professor and the CGT departmental Graduate Secretary.
+If these conditions of acceptance are not met, actions will be taken by the CGT Graduate Committee to place the student in probationary academic status.
 Such status will also be communicated to the Graduate School such that each semester the Graduate School will remove the eligibility to register for future sessions for all students who failed to satisfy their conditions of admission in the previous session.
 (Thus, there is a grace period of one semester).
-Failure to improve academic performance once placed on probation will result in the dismissal of the student from the CGT graduate program (see section 3.0 for information regarding probation and dismissal).
+Failure to improve academic performance once placed on probation will result in the dismissal of the student from the CGT graduate program (see section

+3.0 for information regarding probation and dismissal).

 The CGT department will justify and indicate any conditions under which a student should have his or her eligibility to register restored allowing continuation of degree study.
-The justification is requested by a memo from the chair of the CGT Graduate Program and routed through the Graduate Administrative Assistant, detailing reasons why the student should be permitted to continue.
+The justification is requested by a memo from the chair of the CGT Graduate Program and routed through the Graduate Secretary, detailing reasons why the student should be permitted to continue.
 Upon Graduate School approval, the eligibility to register will be restored.

-2.4.
+2.3.
 Deadlines

-The deadlines for completed applications are shown in table 2.1.
+The deadlines for completed applications are shown in Table 2.1.
+Not all focus areas will admit students to start in every term.

-Table 2.1.Deadlines for Graduate Program Application.
+Table 2.1.
+Deadlines for Graduate ProgramApplication.